 2. Customize Your Schedule Forecasting System

 Compliance settings protect you from labor violations.
-Enter rules for Predictive Scheduling, overtime, meals and breaks, and union contracts.
+Enter rules for predictive scheduling, overtime, meals and breaks, and union contracts.
 If you manage a long-term care facility, find a system with Payroll Based Journal tools.

-Don’t worry about getting everything perfect the first time.
+Even so, don’t worry about getting everything perfect the first time.
 You can change your settings as often as you need to.

 3. Enter Key Performance Indicators

-Enter sales to employee ratios and other contrasting metrics.
+Next, enter sales to employee ratios and other contrasting metrics.
 Your software provider can help you with this critical step.
 Again, if conditions change, you can always update any this information.

 4. Forecast Staffing Needs

-Now the labor forecasting magic happens.
+Now the magic happens.
 The software compiles a goldmine of workforce data.
 It applies algorithms based on your KPIs to determine precise staffing demands.
 It shows how to increase profitability by modifying labor variables.
 This could be shift length, team makeup, or project assignments.

 What Could Advanced Labor Force Planning Mean For Your Business?